Lee Hsien Loong: Ministerial salary

 Lee's salary has been a source of public discontent.
-From 2008 to 2012, Lee earned an annual salary of S$3,870,000 (US$2,856,930), an increase of 25% from the previous S$3,091,200 (US$2,037,168).
+From 2008 to 2012, Lee received an annual salary of S$3,870,000 (US$2,856,930), an increase of 25% from the previous S$3,091,200 (US$2,037,168).
 In January 2012, due to public discontent, Lee took a 28% pay cut, reducing his salary to S$2.2 million (US$1.7 million).
-He remains the highest-paid head of government in the world.
+He remained the highest-paid head of government in the world until his resignation as prime minister in 2024.

-Legal suits

 Allegations of nepotism

-In 2010, Lee, together with his predecessors, threatened legal action against The New York Times Company which owns the International Herald Tribune regarding an op-ed piece titled "All in the Family" of 15 February 2010 by Philip Bowring, a freelance columnist and former editor of the Far Eastern Economic Review.
+In 2010, Lee, together with his predecessors, threatened legal action against The New York Times Company, which owns the International Herald Tribune, regarding an op-ed piece titled "All in the Family" of 15 February 2010 by Philip Bowring, a freelance columnist and former editor of the Far Eastern Economic Review.
 The International Herald Tribune apologised in March that readers of the article may "infer that the younger Lee did not achieve his position through merit".
 The New York Times Company and Bowring agreed to pay S$60,000 to Lee, S$50,000 to Lee Kuan Yew and S$50,000 to Goh (amounting to about US$114,000 at the time), in addition to legal costs.
 The case stemmed from a 1994 settlement between the three Singaporean leaders and the paper about an article also by Bowring that referred to 'dynastic politics' in East Asian countries, including Singapore.
 In that settlement, Bowring agreed not to say or imply that the younger Lee had attained his position through nepotism.

 In response, media rights watchdog Reporters Without Borders wrote an open letter urging Lee and other top Singapore government officials to stop taking "libel actions" against journalists.
 Legal action had been taken in the Singapore courts for defamation against the Financial Times (2007) and the New York Times Company.
 In a 2008 report, the International Bar Association Human Rights Institute cast doubts on the independence of the judiciary in cases involving PAP litigants or interests.

 As the eldest son of Lee Kuan Yew, Lee's career has been shadowed by allegations of nepotism.
 He was widely tipped to be prime minister with several critics viewing Goh Chok Tong as a seat-warmer.
 Lee has challenged his critics to prove their allegations of nepotism or put the matter to rest.